aiven/devportal/docs/tools/aiven-console.rst

 Organization and organizational unit settings
 ----------------------------------------------

-The organization or organizational unit (org unit) that you are currently working with is displayed at the top of the page.
-You can switch to another organization or org unit by clicking the name to open the drop-down menu.
+The organization or organizational unit that you are currently working with is displayed at the top of the page.
+You can switch to another organization or organizational unit by clicking the name to open the drop-down menu.
 You can also create a new organization from this menu.

 If you don't have an organization, click **Create organization** to :doc:`create your first organization</docs/tools/aiven-console/howto/create-accounts>`.

 .. note:: We strongly recommend creating an organization.
 It makes managing your projects much easier and comes with many additional features, such as teams (user groups), billing groups, and SAML authentication.

-Organization and org unit settings are available on the **Admin** page.
+Organization and organizational unit settings are available on the **Admin** page.
 Here you can:

 * :doc:`Manage the teams</docs/tools/aiven-console/howto/create-manage-teams>`
-* Create new projects under an organization or org unit
+* Create new projects under an organization or organizational unit
 * Configure :doc:`authentication methods for an organization </docs/platform/howto/list-saml>`
 * View **Event logs** of activity such as the adding or removing of team members, changing authentication methods, and more
-* Access the **Settings** to rename or delete an organization or org unit
+* Access the **Settings** to rename or delete an organization or organizational unit

 Projects and services